 People want to know what their money is going towards.
 Your supporters likely wonder how exactly their money will be used.
 Consider adding a “Our Impact” page on your website where you’ll outline your activities and projects and how the donations are used to fund those.

 Give your future donors as much information as possible about what their donation will be used for.
 Consider linking the suggested donation amounts to a specific, tangible outcome/impact.

-UNICEF does this well, when it explains its mission and budget as well as instructions on how to make a monthly donation.
+For example, UNICEF in its FAQ section explains its mission and budget, as well as instructions on how to make a monthly donation.

-Your donation page shouldn’t feel like extra work for your future donor.
+Your donation page shouldn’t feel like extra work for your prospective donor.

 Your supporters are already considering donating, so try to avoid any confusing or daunting instructions on the donation page that might turn them away.

-Collect the information that you need about donors, but you don’t want this to feel like an additional hurdle to making a donation.
+However, you don’t want to make this process an additional hurdle to making a donation.
 Think twice whenever you consider adding a question to your donation form – stick to the basics if you can.